twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConfig.md

 > **user**: `string`

-The user for the PostgresSql instance.
+The user for the PostgreSql instance.

 ***